 Let’s find out more about this unique spot in the Sydney Harbour.

-Getting to Ballast Point Park
+How to Get to Ballast Point Park

 Visitors can try to park their car in the parking area on Wharf Road going into Ronald Street.
 It is a very small car park though and street parking is also limited.